telerik/blazor-ui/common/pdf-jpg-export-js/readme.md

-# Grid PDF Export in the Browser with JS
+# PDF and JPG Export in the Browser with JS

 This sample project shows how you can us the Kendo Drawing API to export DOM elements to an image or a PDF ([Demo](https://demos.telerik.com/kendo-ui/pdf-export/index)).

-In this example, we use it to export the currently rendered grid.
+In this example, we use it to export the currently rendered grid to a PDF or a JPG file.

 Key points of interest: